 3. Changes to the List of Acceptable Documents

-• Verify the updated list of acceptable documents for visa applications.
+- Verify the updated list of acceptable documents for visa applications, including background checks, which are now commonly required to be apostilled.

-• Check if any previously accepted documents are no longer valid due to changes in the list.
+- Check if any previously accepted documents are no longer valid due to changes in the list, and pay attention to specific requirements for UK documents, as recent changes may affect their apostille or legalization process.

 Looks like Spain’s visa process is getting a makeover – new electronic apostille, document translation, and a longer list of acceptable documents.
 Time to update your how to immigrate Pinterest board.